 - Getting a business license and various other licenses and permits, including local health department licenses for food establishments.

+Get a Head Start with Our Coffee Shop Startup ExpertsAs a coffee roaster and coffee business consultant, Crimson Cup believes our company only succeeds when our customers do.
+As a result, we support coffee shop owners at every step, from concept through opening day and beyond.
+A one-stop shop for independent coffee shops, Crimson Cup supplies award-winning coffee and industry-leading coffee shop equipment and supplies.
 Based on the book, Seven Steps to Success: A Common-Sense Guide to Succeed in Specialty Coffee by Crimson Cup Founder and President Greg Ubert, our program covers everything business owners need to run profitable coffee shops:

 - Writing a sound business plan

 - Choosing a terrific location